azimuttapp/azimutt/libs/aml/docs/relation.md

 rel profiles(id) -- users(id)
 ```

-And ignoring attribute specification as we are using entities with primary keys being single attribute:
+You can ignore attribute specification when there is single attribute primary key:

 ```rel
 rel profiles -- users